 Shepherd’s pie, another gift from England is a great way to use up leftover turkey, vegetables, stuffing and potatoes in one dish.
 While mashed white potatoes are traditional, feel free to swap out with leftover mashed sweet potatoes.

-Risotto is typically considered an Italian dish, but the addition of warming spices including cinnamon, ginger (two fat-burning foods), nutmeg, paprika and cumin, transform traditional Thanksgiving flavors into something dynamic.
+Risotto is typically considered an Italian dish, but the addition of warming spices including cinnamon, ginger, nutmeg, paprika and cumin, transform traditional Thanksgiving flavors into something dynamic.
 Substitute the Parmigiano Reggiano with your favorite dry raw cheese, and enjoy.

 This beautiful bowl of goodness calls for poaching chicken, but leftover turkey works too.
 Swap out the peanut butter for another nut or seed butter, as recommended in the recipe.
 When you don’t have turkey lying around, follow the directions for poached chicken, it is great too.